wsuh60/nlp_jeopardy/README.md

 Furthermore, it is hard to visually graph the Doc2Vec model's clusters and it isn't as transparent as KMeans or DBSCAN's clusters.

 # Presentation
-Please refer to presentation.pptx for further information.
+Please refer to <a href = "https://docs.google.com/presentation/d/1MXwM_13vPM6xBJ0eUIizN7QWoJjIiLLPPV_W-KaCccQ/edit?usp=sharing">this link</a> for further information.

 # Next Steps